 WHERE: Riviera Maya, Mexico

-Peace and serenity start the moment you step foot into this adults-only resort, with seven pools and swim-up suites on the ground floor.
+Peace and serenity start the moment you step foot into this adults-only resort, with six pools and swim-up suites on the ground floor.
 Each has direct access to a lazy river-like pool that coils around the Miilé Spa perched on its own island.
 Ideal for couples seeking romance and relaxation, this resort is void of splash zones and even inner tubes for that matter.
 Instead you’ll find plenty of private spaces for sunbathing and napping.
 For a little more action, head to the swim-up bar or main pool with activities, entertainment, and music.

 Westin Kierland Resort